protocol/launchpad/content/en/curriculum/ipfs/ipfs-gateways.md

 For more information [take a look at the official announcement](https://blog.ipfs.io/2020-03-30-ipfs-in-opera-for-android/).

 ### Puma Browser
-[Puma](https://www.pumabrowser.com/) is a mobile-native browser that does not collect browsing cookies and integrates seamless peer-to-peer payments.
+[Puma](http://pumabrowser.com/) is a mobile browser and wallet for the Web3 ecosystem.
+Private by design.
+Today, they support native IPFS, HNS & ENS support and enable seamless payments for creators and developers.
+You can use the `ipfs://` protocol to access content from the address bar via a customizable gateway.

 ## Collaborations
 Collaborations make it easy for other to build applications and use standards that make it possible for users to access content on the distributed web.